About the GSSI

 The New School has been a pioneer in the field of Gender Studies, and the Institute honors that history while supporting new initiatives.
-Plans for its inaugural 2020-2021 year include hosting talks and other open events; launching a Gender Matters symposium for New School faculty and students working on relevant topics; and connecting students with relevant scholarships, job opportunities, and research mentorship.
+Plans for the 2023-24 year include hosting talks and other open events; hosting the spring annual Gender Matters symposium; and connecting students with relevant scholarships, job opportunities, and research mentorship.

 Wednesday, September 20th.
 6:00-8:00PM EDT.
 A Writing Career in Gender & Sexuality: The Works of Joseph Allen Boone.
 Wollman Hall in Eugene Lang Building, Room B500.

 Monday, October 2nd.
 5:00-7:00PM EDT.
 Sara Ahmed on “Killjoys at Work.”
 Wollman Hall in Eugene Lang Building, Room B500.

 Thursdays, October 5th-December 14th.
 9:30-11:00AM EDT.
 Designing Feminist Research: A Free 10-Week Co-Led Online Seminar.
 Led by Drs.
 Aslı Kotaman and Pelin Yalçinoğlu.

 Wednesday, October 18th.
 Contemporary Issues in Transnational and Non-Western Sexualities.